Navigation items and banners

 In the summer of 1944 alone, in addition to six million civilian laborers, two million prisoners of war and over half a million concentration camp prisoners were forced to work in the German Reich.

-Also in the occupied territories, a considerable number of men, women and children were forced to work for the enemy.
+Also in the occupied territories, millions of men, women and children were forced to work for the enemy.

 It was the forced laborers who kept the agricultural supply and arms production going.
 The industry profited from the expansion of production.